Privacy Notice and Cookies

 (a) usage data (which is anonymised, and not personal data) may be retained by us indefinitely;

-(b) enquiry and correspondence data will be retained for the period of the enquiry, chain of correspondence or partner relationship and then deleted after twelve months;
+(b) correspondence data which is not matter, transaction or partner data (e.g. enquiries which do not result in an instruction) will be retained for the duration of the chain of correspondence to which it relates and then deleted after twenty-four months; and

-(c) matter and transaction data will be retained for six years after performance of the relevant service or transaction.
+(c) matter, transaction and partner data will be retained for seven years after performance of the relevant service or transaction.

 5.3) We may retain your personal data where necessary for compliance with a legal obligation to which we are subject, or in order to protect your vital interests or the vital interests of another natural person.